1.4 University Officers with responsibility for Quality Assurance

 2. The Pro Vice-Chancellors, Learning & Teaching and Research, are key members of the University Executive and report to the Vice-Chancellor on their specific areas of responsibility.

-Each Academic Department within a Faculty has a Head with designated roles and responsibilities, which may include oversight of academic programmes and structures.
-The Pro Vice-Chancellor is supported by a Faculty Manager and advised by an Executive Committee, which includes staff with responsibility for key areas such as Learning and Teaching and Quality Assurance and Enhancement.
-All Faculties are required to have a Learning and Teaching Committee.
+Each academic department within a faculty has a Head with designated roles and responsibilities, which include oversight of academic programmes and structures.
+The Faculty Pro Vice-Chancellor and Associate Dean of Faculty are supported by a Faculty Manager and advised by an Executive Committee, which includes staff with responsibility for key areas such as Learning and Teaching and Quality Assurance and Enhancement.
+All faculties are required to have an Academic Affairs Committee.
 This is set out in University Ordinances and Regulations.

-Heads of Department are charged with the day-to-day management of the teaching and research within their departments within their guidelines established at University level, including the Academic Quality Handbook.
+Heads of Department are charged with the day-to-day management of the teaching and research within their departments within the guidelines established at University level, including the Academic Quality Handbook.
 Departments have designated Directors of Learning and Teaching and Directors of Research reporting to the Head of Department on these issues.
-Each department is required to hold meetings of Departmental Meetings involving all academic staff at least once a term to discuss academic issues.
+Each department is required to hold departmental meetings involving all academic staff at least once a term to discuss academic issues.
 The functions of the meeting include:

-As part of the above, they receive the reports from the Departmental Learning and Teaching Committees of formal programme monitoring undertaken in the Department annually and also formally log in the reports of the Departmentsl Staff:Student Constultative committees which serve as a useful feedback mechanism between staff and students.
+As part of the above, they receive the reports from Departmental Learning and Teaching Committees, of formal programme monitoring undertaken in the department annually and also formally log in the reports of the departmental Staff-Student Consultative Committees which serve as a useful feedback mechanism between staff and students.

 4. The Head of the Graduate School is responsible for the provision of Researcher Development training within the University as a whole, and also has a co-ordinating role in the development of policy on postgraduate matters, the provision of facilities for postgraduates, and for monitoring the recruitment and academic progress of postgraduate students.
 The Head of the Graduate School also approves nominations for external examiners on research degrees.

-5. A number of senior Academic Registry staff are involved in the operation of Quality Assurance procedures reporting to the Director of the Academic Registry.
-The Academic Registry also provides support at Faculty level.
+5. A number of senior Academic Registry staff are involved in the operation of Quality Assurance procedures reporting to the Academic Registrar.
+The Academic Registry also provides support at faculty level.